Last Man Standing - Lumberton

 Last Man Standing - Lumberton, Texas

-Last Man Standing in Lumberton is an elimination style running event held in a local park surrounded by towering pines.
-The course uses a two loop design totaling 4 miles per loop and follows a mix of well maintained trails, shaded paths, and open stretches.
+Last Man Standing in Lumberton, Texas is an endurance running event held in a scenic local park surrounded by towering pines.
+The course uses a two-loop design totaling 4 miles, weaving through well-maintained trails, shaded paths, and open stretches.

-The event includes two aid stations.
-One is an unmanned water stop on the back side of the course near mile 1.
-The main aid station is located near the finish area and offers water, electrolytes, pickle juice, cola, and snacks.
-Participants may use a designated area near the start line for drop bags and athlete camps; a small canopy is recommended to store personal gear and supplies.
+The event features two aid stations: an unmanned station on the back side of the course near mile 1 and a main aid station near the finish.
+Aid station supplies include water, electrolytes, pickle juice, coke, and snacks.
+Athletes may use a designated area near the start line for drop bags and small personal camps; participants are advised to bring a small canopy if they wish to set up a camp with snacks, drinks, and gear.